Bhuvan1690/NYArticle/README.md

 # NYArticle

-This is a simple app to show list of some most viewed articles from NewYork Times.
-Find neat and clean design for article, App will show detail screen as in pagination form where you can access other article via scrolling.
+This is a simple app to show list of some most viewed articles.
+Find neat and clean design, App have detail screen of article as in pagination form where you can access other article via scrolling.